Kernel Modelling of Fading Memory Systems: Kernel modelling of fading memory systems

-Obviously the limitation of the above approach is that the bijection between a compact set in ${\cal U}_\text{past}$ and $\mathbb{R}^N$ is a theoretical concept.

-Maas and Sontag \cite{maass_neural_2000} considered a neural-network representation of fading memory systems, providing an interesting bridge to approximation by artificial neural networks.
-Building upon this work, Maass and Markram introduced the concept of \emph{reservoir computing/liquid state machine} \cite{maass_computational_2004}.
-The main idea is as follows: given a complex dynamical system with multiple inputs and a readout, it is highly likely that this dynamical system is a continuous bijective map from the signal data set to $\R^N$ provided that the system dynamics are ``rich enough," hence the \emph{reservoir} terminology.

-Expanding on the work on reservoir computing, Grigoryeva and Ortega \cite{grigoryeva_echo_2018} used artificial neural networks as the universal approximators of the nonlinear readout.
-This approach represents a step forward towards an algorithmic identification method.

-All models above rely on the same conceptual construction: compactness of the set of past signals ${\cal U}_\text{past}$ guarantees uniform convergence of the approximation by the classical Stone-Weierstrass theorem.
-The methods of approximation then follow these steps: \begin{enumerate} \item Project data points from compact set ${\cal U}_\text{past}$ to $\mathbb{R}^N$, where $N$ is chosen large enough to define a bijective continuous map $\phi: {\cal U}_\text{past} \to \mathbb{R}^N$. \item Approximate the function from the projected data in $\mathbb{R}^N$ to the outputs in $\mathbb{R}^{n}$ using a universal approximator, such as a polynomial, sigmoid gate, or kernel.
+{ Most previous models \cite{boyd_fading_1985,maass_neural_2000,maass_computational_2004,grigoryeva_echo_2018} that approximate fading memory systems rely on the same conceptual construction: compactness of the set of past signals $S_b$ guarantees uniform convergence of the approximation by the classical Stone-Weierstrass theorem.
+The methods of approximation then follow these steps: \begin{enumerate} \item Project data points from compact set $S_b$ to $\mathbb{R}^N$, where $N$ is chosen large enough to define a bijective continuous map $\phi: S_b \to \mathbb{R}^N$. \item Approximate the function from the projected data in $\mathbb{R}^N$ to the outputs in $\mathbb{R}^{n}$ using a universal approximator, such as a polynomial, sigmoid gate, or kernel.
 This produces a function $\hat{f}: \mathbb{R}^N \to \mathbb{R}^N$. \item Obtain the approximated functional $\hat{F} = \hat{f} \circ \phi$. \end{enumerate}

 All the methods above suffer from the same limitation: the bijection between the infinite dimensional set of signals and the finite-dimensional state-space is defined theoretically but not algorithmically.
 Secondly, all the methods suffer the limitation of nonlinear state-space models to capture incremental input-output properties.
 This limitation has been a key motivation for the present work, see \cite{sepulchre_incremental_2022} for further details.

-A key novelty in the present paper is to bypass the problem of finding a bijection from the data set to state-space $\phi: {\cal U}_\text{past} \to \R^N$.
-Furthermore, as will be discussed in the rest of the paper, the kernel framework provides a versatile approximation methodology to encode input-output properties in the model structure.
+A key novelty in the present paper is to bypass the problem of finding a bijection from the data set to state-space $\phi: S_b \to \R^N$.
+Furthermore, as previously discussed and will be continually discussed in the rest of the paper, the kernel framework provides a versatile approximation methodology to encode input-output properties in the model structure. }